 Financial assistance for caregivers

-One of the financial assistance schemes made available since Oct 2019 is a new Home Caregiving Grant (HCG) which provides a $200 monthly cash payout to help defray
+One of the financial assistance schemes made available since Oct 2019 is the Home Caregiving Grant (HCG) which provides a $200 monthly cash payout to help defray

 There are also various financial assistance schemes and subsidies tied to the use of services.
 For example, the Foreign Domestic Worker Levy Concession (FDWLC) and Assistive Technology Fund.

 Some types of assistance are intended for the support of the person with disabilities,

-For more information on caregiving, do check out the Empowering Caregivers section in this website.
+For more information on caregiving, do visit the Empowering